nerfkidjcb/ServiceMonitor/README.md

 <br><br>
 # Roadmap
 - Enable specification of intervals in `/cfg/cfg.ini`
+- Only silence duplicate emails from the same website in `websiteMonitor.py` so that if multiple websites go down, more than one of them gets emailed
 - Configure email notification for a service going back up after being flagged as down
 - Looking at monitoring the run queue of a host
 - Open to suggestions!